 Common Herbal Correspondences

-Here is a list of 38 common herbs you should try to memorize.
+Here is a list of 45 of the more common flower, herb and resins you should try to memorize.
 They can be invaluable to you for their convenience, low price and effectiveness.
-These herbs are both reliable and relatively potent in magical workings.
+These herbs are both reliable and relatively potent in magickal workings.
 Many on this list fall into the category of Culinary Herbs which means you should be able to find them at any grocery store.
 The rest can be found as loose herbs, incense or oils in most health food stores.

 All-Heal: Healing, Health, Vitality